diversity and inclusion

 Why are DEI initiatives important?

-4 pillars for your DEI initiatives
+4 pillars to guide your DEI initiatives

 There are four pillars any effective DEI initiative should be built on — education, empathy, engagement and accountability.
 These pillars serve as a foundation for creating a more diverse, equitable, and inclusive organizational culture.